Friday, July 28, 2006

 In-laws are usually stereotyped in movies as meddlers in a couple’s life (such as in Jennifer Lopez’s Monster-in-Law).
 But really this is a case of art imitating life.
 There are times that in-laws become outlaws.

-I believe, as I discussed last Sunday, that Genesis 2:24 provided God’s original plan for the family: “For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh.”
-(New International Version) If you want a manuscript of that message, you can download it in my blogger.
-There are commentators however that says Genesis 2:24 can’t refer to geographical separation due to the extended family structure of the Jews.
+I believe that Genesis 2:24 provided God’s original plan for the family: “For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh.”
+(New International Version) There are commentators however that says Genesis 2:24 can’t refer to geographical separation due to the extended family structure of the Jews.
 Usually “the man continued to live in or near his parents’ home.
 It was the wife who left home to join her husband.”
 (Thomas Constable, Notes on Genesis) But Moses wrote under the guidance of the Spirit that even the man had to leave his parents.
 The word “leave” means “to go from one place to another, to take the load off another and assume it on your shoulder, and to forsake a person for another person.”
 (Bruce Wilkinson, A Biblical Portrait of Marriage) I know there are risks.
 Some are afraid to leave because they think they are not yet financially capable.
 But the advantages outweigh the disadvantages.

 Of course, if the parents need special care, we are to take care of them.
 “Give proper recognition to those widows who are really in need.
 But if a widow has children or grandchildren, these should learn first of all to put their religion into practice by caring for their own family and so repaying their parents and grandparents, for this is pleasing to God.”
 (1 Timothy 5:3-4) Leaving does not negate the command to honor one’s parents.